ad-lightning/tags-ios-sdk-sample-app/README.md

 - SDK supports banner and interstitial ad formats.

-- We assume that the app integrates Google Mobile Ads SDK and works with Google Ad Manager, however the SDK is not limited by this assumption, see [this section](https://github.com/ad-lightning/android-sdk-sample-app#other-ad-networks-and-sdks).
+- SDK has been explicitly tested against GAM, AdMob, AppLovin MAX, however the SDK is not limited to these integration scenarios, see [this section](https://github.com/ad-lightning/android-sdk-sample-app#other-ad-networks-and-sdks).

 - Current SDK version is 0.3 (private beta).